Elderly home turns to wearables for contact tracing, sidestepping Apple-Google limits

 “It makes you ready to make the best operational decisions at a moment’s notice,” said Joseph Walter, executive director at LifeWell Senior Living’s Legacy facility.

 Australia, Singapore and other governments have sought to enable smartphones to record people’s contacts.
-But data privacy rules imposed by smartphone software makers Apple Inc and Alphabet Inc’s Google limit the utility of smartphone-based systems, while many employers do not let workers carry phones because of security and safety considerations.
+But data privacy rules imposed by smartphone software makers Apple Inc (AAPL.O) and Alphabet Inc’s (GOOGL.O) Google limit the utility of smartphone-based systems, while many employers do not let workers carry phones because of security and safety considerations.

 Manufacturers are hawking wearables online priced as low as $4.